ToolJet/ToolJet/docs/versioned_docs/version-2.33.0/dashboard.md

 ### Import

 This option will open a file picker to import a JSON file.
-This JSON file should be the app exported from ToolJet.
+This JSON file should contain the app data exported from ToolJet.

 <div style={{textAlign: 'center'}}>